Arabinet/Introduction-to-Bioinformatics/Using Co-authorship Network to Navigate Literatures.md

 ##4.
 Find out the big names in the field.

+The big names in maize field are: Schnable, Walbot, Messing, Freeling, Buckler, Doebley, Bogorad, Scandalios, ...
+(Note: Chinese authors were omitted due to the similiarities among their names.)

 ##5.
 Follow the important rearchers one by one, and read the abstract of their papers chronically.

+For example, here is a list of paper by Schnable PS:

 ##6.
 Enjoy your own research.